Learning the Lessons issue 44 (plain text format)

 We receive an average of nine referrals each month.
 We typically have a caseload of more than 160 live investigations at any time, and complete most of our investigations within 12 months.

-Engaging with the anti-corruption community
+The anti-corruption community

 The National Police Chiefs’ Council (NPCC) response to police corruption, underpinned by the national threat assessment produced by the National Crime Agency, is set out in a national anti-corruption strategy.
 To effectively root out police corruption, it is important that we establish effective working relationships with both the NPCC, and across the anti-corruption community.